zahaibalig/huldra/README.md

 REACT_APP_FIREBASE_ROOT_DIRECTORY="/dev"
 ```

 - Don't use the values given as examples above because they are only dummy content.
-You should replace them with the Firebase connection parameters you get in the last step of [Set up a Firebase project](#set-up-a-firebase-project).
+You should replace them with the Firebase connection parameters you get in the last step of setting up a Firebase project.
 - You can choose whichever directory you like for `REACT_APP_FIREBASE_ROOT_DIRECTORY`.
 However, make sure that your `gallery` folder is under it.
 For instance, if you would like to have a folder structure as `dev/gallery`, you should specify `REACT_APP_FIREBASE_ROOT_DIRECTORY="/dev"`.
 Don't forget to place a forward slash at the start of the path.